nickyout/console-ls/README.md

 var ls = require('console-ls');
 ```

 In the browser: there is an UMD-formatted version in `./dist/ls.js` (and minified as `./dist/ls.min.js`).
 If you include it as script, you should get it at `window.ls`.
 UMD means you can use it as module in require-js, CommonJS, pretty much any module manager.

-// TODO: Include literal examples
+Thanks, browserify.

 ## Quick tour:
 Here's an impression of what console-ls can do, illustrated with its console barfs.
 Assume it is loaded under the variable `ls`.